xurion/ffxi-map-dats/README.md

 ![East Ronfaure](ROM/17/25.png)

+## The List

+A list of covered zones is available in the [ZONES](ZONES.md) file.
+If you see a map that is not covered yet, I can prioritise it if you [raise an issue](https://github.com/xurion/ffxi-map-dats/issues) 😄

 ## Source

 These maps are basically pulled from BG Wiki.
 The original intentions was to remove most of the details such as NM pop locations and quest/mission-specific locations to keep the map as clear as possible, but this will happen if future users feel the maps are too noisy.